jbittel/django-mama-cas/docs/forms.rst

    ``warn``
       A checkbox that indicates whether or not the single sign-on process should be transparent.
-This causes the user to be notified before being authenticated to another service and provided the option to continue with the authentication attempt or end the single sign-on session.
+This causes the user to be notified before being authenticated to another service and provides the option to continue the authentication attempt or end the single sign-on session.

 .. class:: LoginFormEmail